 Ability to Keep Residents Mobile

-This is the percent of residents who remained mobile levels over time.
-Retaining mobility is usually a good sign for residents' health.
+This indicates the percentage of residents that maintained mobility over time.
+Retaining mobility is usually a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Cedar Ridge Inn, 20.63 Percentage of Residents Rehospitalized
+In Cedar Ridge Inn, 8.39% of Residents Rehospitalized

-This datapoint is a measure of the number of times residents are rehospitalized per thousand days of short-term resident care.
-Avoiding the hospital during rehabilitation is key to restoring the physical abilities of residents.
+This is the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is a correlation between keeping patients out of the hospital and the quality of rehabilitation services.

 Short-term Care: ER Visits